Los Errantes: Trial

 On 7 October 1926, the trial of Ascaso, Durruti and Jover began at the Palais de Justice; they were all charged with the use of false passports, while Ascaso and Durruti faced charges for possession of prohibited weapons.
 The courtroom audience was packed with police informants, to prevent sympathisers from observing the trial.
 Due to his knowledge of the French language, Durruti spoke for the group: he stated that they planned to abduct the king and hold him until a revolution broke out in Spain; he also confessed to their possession of weapons and false passports.
-He justified their actions due to the political repression by the Primo de Rivera dictatorship, stating that the Spanish people wanted an end to the dictatorship and that they could not have avoided the dictatorship's spy networks without using false passports.
-The group was defended by the French lawyers Henri Torrès and Henri Berthon, who pressed the French police into admitting that they had been given all their information on the defendants by the Spanish embassy.
+He justified their actions due to the political repression by the Primo de Rivera dictatorship, stating that they could not have avoided its spy networks without using false passports.
+The group was defended by the French lawyers Henry Torrès and Henri Berthon, who pressed the French police into admitting that they had been given all their information on the defendants by the Spanish embassy.
 Berthon himself praised the defendants and said he was honoured to be defending "the most advanced sector of the Spanish opposition".

 The three Errantes were ultimately convicted: Ascaso was sentenced to six months, Durruti to three and Jover to two.
 As Durruti and Jover had already served their sentence in pre-trial detention, only Ascaso spent time in La Santé prison, from which he was released on Christmas Day.
-But by this time, the French government had already accepted the extradition demands of the Argentine government; Durruti and Jover were subsequently detained in the Palais de Justice.
+But by this time, the French government had already accepted the extradition demands of the Argentine government; Durruti and Jover were subsequently detained in the Conciergerie.
 To prevent any action against the group, their defense lawyers quickly appealed the extradition to the Court of Cassation.
 Meanwhile, Le Libertaire called for protests against the extradition, as under French law, they believed they should be considered political refugees.